 A closed frame is the classic triangular shape found on many mountain bikes or trekking bikes.
 This geometry is ideal for bike racks that hold the bike by the frame: the anchoring is direct, stable, and requires no additional accessories.

-This is the case, for example, of many models from the Superior electric bikes range or some Granville electric bikes, which combine performance and ease of transport.
+This is the case, for example, for many models in the Superior electric bikes range or some Granville electric bikes, which combine performance and ease of transport.
 If you have this type of frame, installation on a bike rack becomes child's play.

-Bikes with open frames (also called low frames or swan neck frames), often chosen for their easy step-through comfort, pose a small challenge in terms of fixing.
+Open frame bikes (also called low frame or swan neck), often chosen for their step-through comfort, pose a small challenge in terms of attachment.
 Since the horizontal bar is missing, some bike racks struggle to hold the bike properly.

 Fortunately, there are frame adapters that attach between the saddle and the handlebar to recreate a support bar.
-It's simple, quick, and allows you to use your bike rack safely, even with an open frame e-bike.
+It’s simple, quick, and allows you to use your bike rack safely, even with an electric bike with an open frame.

 Remember to check before buying

-Before buying a bike rack, take two minutes to check if it is compatible with the shape of your bike's frame.
-Some models are very versatile, others less so.
-A small detail that can save you a lot of hassle when loading the bike into the trunk or going on a weekend trip.
+Before buying a bike rack, take two minutes to check if it is compatible with the shape of your bike frame.
+Some models are very versatile, others a little less.
+A small detail that can save you a lot of trouble when loading the bike into the trunk or going on a weekend trip.

 Vélo Électrique Biplace Cargo Garrett Miller City : Confortable et Multifonctionnel - WeebotVélo Électrique Biplace Cargo Garrett Miller City : Confortable et Multifonctionnel - Weebot

-Garrett Miller Garrett Miller City Two-Seater Cargo Electric Bike: Comfortable and Multifunctional
+Garrett Miller Garrett Miller City Electric Tandem Cargo Fatbike

 In stock